 Guidelines for Theatre Interviews, Auditions, and Portfolio Reviews

 Prospective students interested in any of our four respective BFA programs must audition for acceptance.
-You can visit our campus and audition any time or during our Admissions Open House on Saturday, November 12, 2016 or our Theatre Audition & Scholarship Day on February 11, 2017.
-Auditions and portfolio reviews may also be submitted for consideration through getaccptd.
+You can visit our campus and audition any time or during our Theatre Scholarship Day on Saturday, February 24, 2018.
 Students are considered for theatre scholarships during their audition and interview for acceptance into the program.
 All students interested in auditioning for our BFA program must complete an Emory & Henry College application.

 While there is no audition or interview for acceptance into our BA degree program, students may also audition and interview for theatre scholarship at any time.